passionate-software-engineer/personal-finance-manager/README.md

 ![Git commit](readme/git-commit-directory.png)
 - You should see "No changes" dialog \
 ![No changes dialog](readme/git-no-changes.png)

-## Checklist before merging to branch master
-- Check if application passes gradle build task
-- Check if application starts with PostgreSQL database
-- Check if swagger is working
-- Run application and test it manually:
-  - Register user
-  - Login with registered user
-  - Add account, category, transaction and filter
-  - Delete everything added

 ## Building and pushing docker image (remember to increase the number)
 - docker build . -t piokol/pfm:9